 The exact causes of adult attention deficit hyperactivity disorder (ADHD) are unknown.
 What we do know is that are a lot of possible reasons a person develops attention deficit disorder, and the factors vary from person to person.
-Today, there is no medical laboratory or blood test for this disorder, but scientific behavioral assessment measures have been in use and proven by research for decades.
+Today, there is no medical laboratory or blood test for this disorder, but scientific behavioral assessment measures have been used and proven by research for decades.

 Genes & ADHD

-ADHD has a strong genetic basis in the majority of cases, as a person with ADHD is four times as likely to have had a relative who was also diagnosed with attention deficit disorder.
+ADHD has a strong genetic basis in the majority of cases, as a person with ADHD is four times as likely to have a relative who was also diagnosed with attention deficit disorder.
 At the moment, researchers are investigating many different genes, particularly ones involved with the brain chemical dopamine.
 People with ADHD seem to have lower levels of dopamine in the brain.

 Adults with ADHD who carry a particular version of a certain gene have thinner brain tissue in the areas of the brain associated with attention.
-Research into this gene has showed that the difference are not permanent, however.
+Research into this gene has showed that the differences are not permanent, however.
 As adults with ADHD age, their brains continue to develop to a normal level of thickness, resulting in many ADHD symptoms subsiding.

 ADHD’s Connection to Nutrition & Food